 One of the most important considerations when buying a 3D printer is the types of filament it can use.
-By this point, you are likely narrowing down which 3D printer you are going to buy, but just exactly what is the difference with the various filaments out there?
-Let’s take a look and see if we can’t clear some of the murk regarding this very important aspect of 3D printing…
+By this point, you are likely narrowing down which 3D printer you are going to buy, but exactly what is the difference with the various filaments out there?
+Let’s take a look and see if we can’t clear some of the murk regarding this essential aspect of 3D printing.

 PLA (Polylactic Acid) and ABS (Acrylonitrile Butadiene Styrene) Filaments

-FDM printers require a filament that moves from the spool to extruder.
+FDM printers require a filament that moves from the spool to the extruder.
 The Extruder grabs the filament and pushes it into a heating block.
-This hot end Extruder is equipped with a nozzle on the underside.
-Which allows the melted material to flow through, straight to the print bed, building up the print object layer by layer.
+This hot end Extruder is equipped with a nozzle on the underside, which allows the melted material to flow through, straight to the print bed, building up the print object layer by layer.

 PLA (Polylactic Acid) and ABS (Acrylonitrile Butadiene Styrene) are two examples of filament types.
-The common of the two is PLA, it works with every FDM printer out there as its build requirements are marginal.
-PLA is a plastic, it is formulated from sugars that are biodegradable and is non-toxic, as well as low in odour with only a lightly sweet smell when heated.
-Now for the downside to PLA – it has a high level of surface hardness, this means that it is more brittle than ABS.
+The common of the two is PLA, and it works with every FDM printer out there as its build requirements are marginal.
+PLA is plastic.
+It is formulated from sugars that are biodegradable and non-toxic, and low in odour, with only a lightly sweet smell when heated.
+Now for the downside to PLA – it has a high level of surface hardness, which means that it is more brittle than ABS.
 For this reason, PLA is no good for items that will be put under stress.

 Other types of filaments